Justice reinvestment reduces imprisonment rates while making communities safer.

 Justice reinvestment is needed in NSW

-Australia’s recent history of ‘lock them up’ law and order policies has resulted in record high prison populations at a cost of $3.7 billion a year.
+Australia’s recent history of ‘lock them up’ law and order policies has resulted in record high prison populations at a cost of more than $815 million per year in NSW alone.

 Particularly affected are Aboriginal people who have been swept up into criminal justice system at astonishing rates.

 Aboriginal people are over-represented at every stage of Australia’s criminal justice system.